ChrisShank/routtl/README.md

 ## Inspiration

-Lots of inspiration for this project! `vue-router`, `navaid`, `typesafe-routes` have been influential in the design of these primitives.
+Lots of inspiration for this project! [@ncthbrt](https://github.com/ncthbrt) was crucial to the early prototypes. `vue-router`, `navaid`, `typesafe-routes` have been influential in the design of these primitives.